About our support

 When referring, it's always beneficial to provide as much information as you can.

-Nothing is mandatory for referral, but the more information you can provide, the better.
 In an ideal case, your referral will include each patient’s:

 - Discharge summary